susam/spcss/README.md

   for code blocks.
 Instead, make the code block scrollable when the code overflows the gray box.

-See [this example page][Demo URL] to see a quick demonstration of some of these features.
+See [this example page][Demo URL] for a quick demonstration of some of these features.

 License